lcmd-epfl/benchmark_tmc/README.md

 For installation instructions and example input files for 3DMol, please refer to:
 https://github.com/lcmd-epfl/3DMol/tree/TMC-benchmark-v0
-Trained models are available on Materials Cloud.
+Trained models and log files are available on Materials Cloud.

 ## MACE